Channel 101: Concept

 Roughly once a month, a screening for Channel 101 occurs at the Downtown Independent theater in Los Angeles, with usually ten shorts being screened.
 At the screening, the audience votes on which pilots they would like to see return.
 The top five shows are entered into the "prime time" slots on the Channel 101 website, and get to make a follow-up episode for the next screening.
 This process continues with new "episodes" being shown at each screening until one fails to make the top five, at which point the series is cancelled.
 Some successful shows can choose to be cancelled voluntarily by running over five minutes, disqualifying the show from continuing and leaving one last un-voted episode.
 Shows that fail to make the prime time spot are known as "failed pilots".
 An added benefit of having a prime time series is that prime time directors are part of the panel that decides which five new pilots will be shown alongside the five established shows from the previous screening.
 Shows that fail to make the screenings are known as "rejected pilots".
-Each calendar year of the festival is referred to as a "season", comprising 10 screenings, due to there being no December screening, plus month break "to allow the creators to rest" between spring/summer and the November screening, which is the yearly awards show, called the Incredibly Prestigious Achievement Award or "Channy", so named as a parody of Emmy).
+Each calendar year of the festival is referred to as a "season", comprising 10 screenings, due to there being no December screening, plus month break "to allow the creators to rest" between spring/summer and the November screening, which is the yearly awards show, called the Incredibly Prestigious Achievement Award or "Channy", so named as a parody of Emmy.
 The Channy Awards have been held 8 times as of 2012.

 Other rules have been tried out, most notably the "Chauncey" (named after director Chris Chauncey, the first to invoke the rule), wherein a director could overrule the voting panel and force their pilot to be screened, but the audience had the option of stopping the film at any time.
 Introduced in October 2003, it was done away with in November 2005 due to the popularity of the festival making it difficult for the honor system to be viable.
 Only one Chauncey made prime time (Dick Richards: Private Dick).

-The name "Channel 101" does not imply a school or a classroom: Channel 101 derives its name from the prevailing Hollywood method of numbering a TV show's seasons and episodes.
+The name "Channel 101" is not meant to suggest an educational course; rather, it derives from the Hollywood convention for numbering a TV show's seasons and episodes.
 Since it is a festival for pilots, all of the screenings start off as episode "101" of their series.